panda3d/panda3d-docs/programming/directgui/index.rst

    A DirectGui's geom can be any NodePath that you design, to represent the appearance of the gui object.
 Typically, this will be a model that you created via the program ``egg-texture-cards``.
 This little program takes a png or other picture and turns it into an egg.
-See :ref:`Automatic_Texture_Animation <automatic-texture-animation>`, for more details.
+   See :ref:`automatic-texture-animation` for more details.
    Using this interface, you can completely customize the look of the DirectGui object to suit your needs.
 You can specify the geom object using the ``geom`` keyword, and like the text parameter, you can also control the geom's placement using keywords like ``geom_parameter``.

    The image is less often used.
 It is the filename of a texture image (or an already-loaded Texture object).
 It is intended for displaying a simple